Shirley Nedock, LPC-S

 Telehealth

-Balancing stress, pain, and sadness on top of our already overwhelming lives is a lot for anyone, and you don’t have to do it alone.
-Everyone needs support, and taking care of our mental health is key to creating fulfilling lives.
+Balancing stress, pain, and sadness on top of our already overwhelming lives is a lot for anyone, and you don’t have to face it alone.
+Taking care of our mental health is crucial for leading fulfilling lives.
 Everyone has a story, and it would be a privilege to hear yours.
-Let’s talk, I’d love to hear from you.
+Let’s talk—I’d love to hear from you!

 Supervised by Shirley Nedock, LPC-S